WHO WE ARE

 Our mission is to prevent the extinction of sea turtles and secure their existence in future by studying endangered sea turtle populations in Costa Rica and protecting them from detrimental human activities, combining local knowledge with applied science and engaging and activating local stakeholders, such as adjacent communities, fishermen, and the next generation.

 Our goal is to safeguard sea turtle populations and their habitat by collecting data on their activities, conducting nightly patrols to prevent poaching, engaging in environmental outreach, and implementing capacity-building activities for local communities.
-Our activities are meant to mitigate and counteract the direct and indirect threats faced by sea turtles such as the exploitive use of adults and eggs through poaching, incidental catch by fisheries, the ingestion and entanglement as a result of ocean plastic pollution, and the effects on clutch and hatching success, as well as sex ratios because of sea-level rise because of climate change.
-Our vision is to eventually assure the existence of sea turtle populations in the future.
+Our activities are meant to mitigate and counteract the direct and indirect threats faced by sea turtles such as the exploitive use of adults and eggs through poaching, incidental catch by fisheries, the ingestion and entanglement as a result of ocean plastic pollution, and the effects on clutch and hatching success, as well as sex ratios because of sea-level rise and rising temperatures due to climate change.

 FOUNDING STORY OF COASTS